World Cup Bracket 2018: Semi-Finals Matchups After Quarter-Final Results

 And then, there was four...
 TUE: #FRABEL WED: #CROENG #WorldCup https://t.co/a9q9bNx9oe

-Ivan Rakitic scored the winner in the shootout, after Denis Cheryshev, Andrej Kramaric, Domagoj Vida and Mario Fernandes found the net in a 2-2 draw after extra time.
+Ivan Rakitic scored the winner in the shootout after Denis Cheryshev, Andrej Kramaric, Domagoj Vida and Mario Fernandes found the net in a 2-2 draw after extra time.

-Of the two matchups, Belgium against France on Tuesday looks the more enticing, yet England's meeting with Croatia has a few intriguing layers, including the battle between midfield playmakers Dele Alli and Luka Modric.
+Of the two matchups, Belgium against France on Tuesday looks the more enticing, yet England's meeting with Croatia has a few intriguing layers, including the battle between midfield playmakers Alli and Luka Modric.

 Croatia vs. England: Wednesday, July 11

 The good news for the Three Lions is their chief source of creativity is back on form ahead of the business end of the tournament.
-Alli scored two minutes before the hour mark to erase the memory of an erratic first half, during which he struggled to find his radar in possession.
+Alli scored a minute before the hour mark to erase the memory of an erratic first half, during which he struggled to find his radar in possession.

 In the process, Alli also took a prominent place in the record books for his country: